grpc/grpc-dotnet/src/Grpc.StatusProto/README.md

 The recommendation is to use the values in `Google.Rpc.Code` as a convention.
 This is a must for Google APIs and strongly recommended for third party services.
-But users can use a different domain of values if they want and and as long as their services are mutually compatible, things will work fine.
+But users can use a different domain of values if they want to and as long as their services are mutually compatible, things will work fine.

 In the richer error model the `RpcException` will contain both a `Grpc.Core.Status` (for the